Visiting Paradise Cave Without a Tour

-What is even more astounding is to learn that Paradise Cave, this huge cathedral-like space was only discovered in 2005.
+It’s even more astounding is that Paradise Cave, this huge cathedral-like cavern, was only discovered in 2005.
 2005 folks.
-That’s only 13 years ago!?
-It amazes me that such grand site of natural beauty can remain hidden for so long, and I can’t help but hope there are more gems like this still hidden out there.
+That’s less than 20 years ago!?
+It’s incredible that this site of natural beauty remained hidden for so long and I can’t help but hope there are more gems like this still hidden out there.

-How to get to Paradise Cave, Phong Nha
+How to get to Paradise Cave from Phong Nha

-Along the main street in Phong Nha you’ll see small pumps to fill up the tank.
-These are a little overpriced at 25k VND per liter ($1.10) but there is an official gas station near the main highway where you can get gas cheaper (it’s pinned it on the map below).
-The gas station is on the route you need to head to get to Paradise Cave which is great too!
+Before you leave Phong Nha, make sure you have gas.
+Along the main street in town are small pumps to fill up the tank though these are a little overpriced at 25k per litre (~$1).
+There is an official gas station near the main highway where you can get gas cheaper.

 Exploring Paradise Cave

 We organised our motorbike rental the night before allowing us to leave early (around 7am) taking the long loop through the national park.
 The views were amazing and really excited us for our first morning in Phong Nha.
 Leaving early meant we arrived just as the site was opening at 8am, so we were some of the first visitors to Paradise Cave that day and able to explore it with peace and quiet.

 Paradise Cave is actually 200m above sea level, with the entrance set high into the side of the mountain with a set of 500 steps to take you up.
 To get to the entrance you can either walk about 1km to the start of the steps, or you can pay 25k each way for an electric bus to take you to the stairs.
 Regardless of walking or talking the bus, the steps up to the entrance are unavoidable so unfortunately Paradise cave is not accessible for those with disabilities.